 Take your time learning about and drawing the sphere.

-Begin your sphere drawing by lightly sketching in the boundaries of the picture plane.
+sphere drawing by lightly sketching in the boundaries of the picture

 Use an HB pencil to help keep your lines light and sketchy, so that they are easy to erase.

-Mistakes are just differences between what you have drawn, and the subject that you are drawing.
-Making mistakes is healthy at this point, because you develop a more sensitive eye by noticing and correcting them.
+Mistakes are simply differences between what you have drawn, and the subject that you are drawing.
+Making mistakes can even be regarded as helpful at this point, because one develops a more sensitive eye by noticing and correcting them.

 Indicate the horizontal and vertical axes through the center of what will (eventually) be the sphere.